7Magic7Mike7/Qrogue/Readme.md

 - Debug Keys (not for use in normal play through!)
   - Print screen: CTRL+P
   - Force re-render: CTRL+R

+# todo: example images for screen check to *see* how the colors should differ

 ## Feedback ##
 We'd be very happy if you share any feedback with us, regardless whether you liked the game or not.